Australian Politician Warns Tourists: Don't Feed The Kangaroos

 The kangaroos are being fed everything from corn chips to carrots — a particular favorite.

-Piper is calling for "appropriate signage" in multiple languages to warn tourists about the danger – especially from potentially aggressive males.
+Piper is calling for "appropriate signage" in multiple languages to warn tourists about the danger, especially from potentially aggressive males.

 "Don't cuddle the big males — they don't like it and fight back," Piper tells 2GB radio, according to the Australian Associated Press.